SJ23 Tech Tip E02. (Updated 2023-04-28) Bob Schimmel & Randy Cook

 These two batteries are NOT balanced since battery 1 is furthest from the charger and will receive less charge due to extra wire resistance.
 Expect a shorter life span for battery 1.

 These 2 batteries are balanced since they will each receive the same charge.
 (They could also be wired as per Fig 3).
 Expect slightly more stored charge than Fig 1 and an equal life span for both batteries.
-This configuration requires the least number of connectors to wire.
+This configuration requires the least hardware to wire.

 These 3 batteries are balanced since they will each receive the same charge assuming the wires are equal length.
 Expect an equal life span for all batteries.
-This configuration is the most serviceable without power interruption but requires the most number of connectors to wire.
+This configuration is the most serviceable without power interruption but requires the most hardware to wire.

 • NOTE 1: In some boat installations the charge wires connect directly to the batteries which is preferred.
 Others are connected to the buss bars.